- Appointment of a Dissertation Committee

 - Any combination of votes which does not result in a pass or fail must result in a deferred pass with conditions.

-After the final oral examination, you are required to submit an additional copy of the dissertation to be reviewed by the Office of Research for format.
+After the final oral examination, you are required to submit an additional copy of the dissertation to be reviewed by the Office of Doctoral Studies for format.
 This copy should be submitted after you have made changes required by the final oral commission.
 If the required changes are minor, you may submit the dissertation for format review immediately after the final oral examination so that the format changes and the commission's changes can be completed simultaneously.

-The deadline for the filing of the final edited dissertation is approximately three weeks prior to your anticipated date of graduation (the exact date will be emailed to candidates and is posted each semester in the Office of Research and Doctoral Studies).
-In order to be eligible for graduation, your final edited dissertation must be uploaded to ProQuest UMI and approved by the Office of Research and Doctoral Studies by the designated deadline date.
+The deadline for the filing of the final edited dissertation is approximately three weeks prior to your anticipated date of graduation (the exact date will be emailed to candidates and is posted each semester in the Office of Doctoral Studies).
+In order to be eligible for graduation, your final edited dissertation must be uploaded to ProQuest UMI and approved by the Office of Doctoral Studies by the designated deadline date.

 All candidates for the degrees of PhD and EdD are required to publish the dissertation through ProQuest UMI Dissertation Publishing and must upload a final dissertation electronically for this purpose.
-This electronic upload will take place through the Office of Research and Doctoral Studies only after the dissertation has been approved in its final form.
+This electronic upload will take place through the Office of Doctoral Studies only after the dissertation has been approved in its final form.

 Choice of Style Manual